 Anacapa Island Ferry Information

-Ferry transportation is available to East Ancapapa and the rest of the islets are inaccessible from one another except by private boat.
+Ferry transportation is available to East Ancapapa while the other two islets are inaccessible from one another except by private boat.
 East Anacapa boasts 4 hiking trails that can all be combined into a 1.5-mile loop.
 All of the trails are easy but it is important to note that landing at Anacapa Island requires climbing about 150 stairs to get off the boat.